misha12333211-ctrl/Yerevan-Toilet-Codes/README.md

 ## 🎒 About the Author
 I am **14 years old**, living in Yerevan, and learning web development.
 This is my very first practical project created to solve a real-world problem for real people.

-If this project saved your walk around the Pink City, you can support me for ice cream via **Idram** (wallet number will be added to the footer soon) 🍦
+If this project saved your walk around the City, you can support me for ice cream via **Idram** (wallet number will be added to the footer soon) 🍦

 ---